Husicka7/uos-tree-xhust006/README.md

 Try to run `tree.py` script using `python3` again.
 If everything is okay, the script will print your dataset to stdout and generate an image with a decision tree visualization.
 This image should be named `decistion_tree.png`.
 Download it to your computer, for example using WinSCP and have a look.

+### 6. Modify the Python script

+Your colleague has so far prepared a very simple script that runs quickly.
+Since you know that in the next versions the computation will take a few minutes, you should be prepared for that.

+Modify the Python script to call the `sleep` function from the `time` library to extend the runtime (e.g. by five minutes).

+It could be handy to have the script running in the background so you can do other work meanwhile.
+So try to run it this way.
+Then bring the process to the foreground and back to the background.
+Finally, terminate it with a kill signal.

+### 7. Create a symbolic link

+Create a symbolic link to `tree.py` in your home directory so that you don't have to run it always from its location in the cloned repository folder.

 -----

 ## Bonus tasks for extra points

+1. When working over SSH, it is useful to be able to do multiple things at once in different sessions.
+So try running `tree.py` within a new session of `tmux`.
+Alternatively, you can use the older `screen` for this.
+Another advantage of running the script this way is that you can close the SSH connection and it will continue running if set up correctly.

-1. Create your own GIT repository on GitHub, GitLab or Bitbucket.
-Create and push a commit that contains your modifications - the C program, the decision tree image, and generated `data.csv` file.
+2. Create your own GIT repository on GitHub, GitLab or Bitbucket.
+Create and push a commit that contains your modifications - the C program, the decision tree image, and the generated `data.csv` file.

-2. Create a bash script that automates the entire process: clone the repository, run the C program, save the output to `data.csv`, and run the Python script that generates the decision tree.
+3. Create a bash script that automates several steps of the process: clone the repository, run the C program, save the output to `data.csv`, and run the Python script that generates the decision tree.

-3. Redesign the C program so that it creates the `data.csv` file directly after execution and doesn't return its contents to the standard output.
+4. Redesign the C program so that it creates the `data.csv` file directly after execution and doesn't return its contents to the standard output.

 -----